podenv/devenv/README.md

 ### Try devenv

-Prefix the following commands with `podenv --x11 --network --git --home ~/.devenv` to use a container.
+Prefix the following commands with `podenv --network --cwd -v ~/.config/git -v devenv:~ nix` to use a container.

 Emacs: